Frequently asked questions.

 Playing time is not guaranteed and it is decided by the head coach based on their strategy for developing players while winning games.
 Mission’s goal is to be as competitive as we can be while understanding that developing all of the players on your roster makes you more competitive.

-We bat the roster in league and pool play games and each player plays some on defense.
+We bat the roster in pool play and friendly games and each player plays some on defense.
 In bracket play, the coaches are asked to play their best line up of 9 or 9 with a Flex defensive player.
 It may be the case that some players do not play in one or all bracket games in a tournament.
 In general, younger teams at the 12U and 14U levels will factor player development a bit more than 16U & 18U teams.